 How to live a drama free life sounds dreamy.
-But in a world that is dominated by drama; pandemic, racial injustice, a shaky economy, broken homes, and anxiety-filled minds, how do we navigate through all this?
+But in a world that is dominated by drama; pandemics, racial injustice, a shaky economy, broken homes, and anxiety-filled minds, how do we navigate through all this?
 Right now is a great time to pull out your secret weapon to fight drama and kick it to the curb.
 Learn how to access your boxing gloves and how to use them effectively every day.
-You’ll be surprised how much simpler life gets and enjoyable.
+You’ll be surprised how much simpler life gets and more enjoyable.

 My go-to for cleaning my head out

 When there is too much going on in my head I usually grab a piece of copy paper and write down ALL the things on my mind and categorize them in different departments.
 This is the first step to a drama free life.
 Just do it.
 Don’t give me or yourself excuses of why you can’t take five minutes and write things out.
 By doing this, it gives you a visual of what you have going on in there, plus you can strategize on how to tackle it.
 This technique usually does the trick, but sometimes the unsettledness lingers.